Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach: Algorithm

 \section{Algorithm}

+The scenario is categorized based on the number of non-zero factors in $\{p_x,p_y,p_z\}$ of Pauli noise: \begin{itemize} \item \textbf{Case 1}: When there are at least two non-zero elements in $\{p_x,p_y,p_z\}$, the truncation weight is $\abs{s}=\sum_{P\in \{X,Y,Z\}}\abs{s}_P$, commonly referred to as the Hamming weight.
+An example of this is the depolarizing channel. \item \textbf{Case 2}: When there is only one element in $\{p_x,p_y,p_z\}$ non-zero~(without loss of generality $p_x\neq 0$), truncation weight is $\abs{s}=\sum_{P\in \{Y,Z\}}\abs{s}_P$.
+An illustration of this case would be the dephasing channel. \end{itemize}

-Our algorithm calculates the contributions of the Pauli path with $\abs{s}\leq M$ to provide an approximation of noisy cost function $\widehat{\mathcal{L}}$.
+Our algorithm calculates the contributions of the Pauli paths with $\abs{s}\leq M$ to provide an approximation of noisy cost function $\widehat{\mathcal{L}}$.
 The approximate noisy cost function can be expressed as:

-Generally, it is a significant challenge to evaluate all the Pauli paths with Hamming weight less than $M$.
-But owing to the remark of Proposition~\ref{prop:f_ele}, most Pauli paths have a $0$ contribution in the path integrals.
-We introduce the following method for enumerating all Pauli paths with non-trivial contributions and $\abs{s}\leq M$.
+Generally, it is a significant challenge to evaluate all the Pauli paths with weight less than $M$.
+But owing to the remark of Proposition~\ref{prop:f_ele}, most Pauli paths have zero contribution in the path integrals.
+We introduce the following method for enumerating all Pauli paths with non-zero contributions and $\abs{s}\leq M$.